Pulmonary Hypertension

 Hypoxic Pulmonary Hypertension

 This type occurs due to chronic low oxygen levels (hypoxia) in the lungs, commonly seen in chronic obstructive pulmonary disease (COPD) and other chronic lung conditions.
 The low oxygen levels cause the pulmonary arteries to constrict, increasing the pressure and leading to PH.
+Pulmonary hypertension treatment aimed at addressing the underlying hypoxia is crucial.

 Chronic Thromboembolic Pulmonary Hypertension (CTEPH)

 CTEPH is caused by chronic blood clots in the lungs, which can block or narrow the pulmonary arteries, leading to increased pressure.
 It is a potentially curable form of PH if diagnosed and treated appropriately, often through surgical intervention.
+Pulmonary hypertension treatment for CTEPH typically involves surgery or other interventions to remove blockages.

 PH Due to Multifactorial Mechanisms

 This category includes PH caused by a combination of factors that don’t fit neatly into the other categories.
 These can include hematologic disorders, systemic diseases like sarcoidosis, and metabolic disorders.
+Addressing each contributing factor is a vital part of pulmonary hypertension treatment.

 Causes of Pulmonary Hypertension